psavine42/space-mgmt/readme.md

     - this may have to be a pure ML model, but maybe not necessary - either way

 4) Mechanism for MLing characteristics of space to match data
      - aka - I have some RFIS, connected to blah in my model.
-How to attach full tree
+How to connect them?

 ## Interface